domaah/core/README.md

 # core
-Core is an Autoclicker/Macro tool for Windows.
+Core is an Autoclicker tool for Windows.

 IMPORTANT:
 Core requires .NET 4.5 and .NET 6.0 to launch.